09 Jan Reasonable Compensation and the S Corp Owner

 Provision of services

-The owner provided the Taxpayer with the services of a professional gambler on a full-time basis in both 2019 and 2020.
-In addition, the owner offered significant and specialized software support to the Taxpayer.
+The Owner provided the Taxpayer with the services of a professional gambler full-time in 2019 and 2020.
+In addition, the Owner offered significant and specialized software support to the Taxpayer.

 Reasonableness of the reported compensation